mnokka/JiraCopyEpics/README.md

 3) copy normal Jira data from source project test case to matching target project test case (in order to fix stuff not exported by Better Excel)

+(other solution is to bulk clone/move issues in 1000 sets.
+This will copy data but not creating link (Epic-test case) only between issues in one JQL query set, hence Epic links need to recreted when all isseus are in target project)s

 <br />
 <br />
 <br />